interplaynetary/free-association/README.md

 6. Your **specific-share** in another's _capacity_ is your **general-share** with _capacity's_ **filters** applied and then the result is normalized to 100%.
    - This is useful for example to provide to mutual-contributors to general-self-actualization, who satisfy a _specific_ criteria.
-     For example, a filter could limit the

-Additionally, capacities might declare a max-divisibility (either in % or in determinate quantities), this would also help with pruning in the algorithm.
+     For example, a filter could distribute shares only to people who you recognize as contributing in a particular category, or all those except those in a block-list.

 **Mathematically defined:**